MAINE TO FUNDY TRAIL, CANADA PHOTOGRAPHY

 May my works guide photographers illuminating their path toward creating stunning and impactful images that show the raw beauty and essence of life in all its transcendent glory. —Pamela Goodyer

 We like the Milky Way season the best.
-In the summer months or early fall up until October, you can combine all these great spots with the Milky Way.
+From summer or early fall until October, you can combine all these great spots with the Milky Way.
 Photographing the Milky Way is an incredible experience, and we highly recommend it.

 HOW MUCH TIME TO PHOTOGRAPH

 That depends on how long you’d like to stop at each spot, how deeply you want to explore, and how intensely you photograph.
-We like.
-We want to photograph every little nook and cranny and explore in great detail.
-So, we plan on spending more time at each stop than the average tourist, that’s for sure.
+We like to photograph every little nook and cranny and explore in great detail, so we plan on spending more time at each stop than the average tourist.
 Look at the photographs and decide how long you want to stay at each location.

 WHAT ESLE TO BRING

-If you’re in bug season, you should bring bug spray, a good set of hiking boots, and some cold-weather gear.
+If you’re in bug season, bring bug spray, a good pair of hiking boots, and some cold-weather gear.
 The temperature drops at night and can get quite cold.

 HOW BUSY DOES IT GET?